-- 1. Two counts of threatening violence: convicted and sentenced to 12 months' imprisonment. - 2.
-Three charges of public nuisance: convicted and sentenced to one-month imprisonment. - Common assault domestic violence offence: convicted and sentenced to two months' imprisonment. - 4.
-Attempted enter premises with intent: convicted and sentenced to six months' imprisonment. - 5.
-Wilful damage domestic violence offence: convicted and sentenced to two months' imprisonment. - 6.
-Assault or obstruct police: convicted and sentenced to one month imprisonment.
+- 1. Threatening violence x 2 12 months' imprisonment each - 2.
+Public nuisance x 3- one-month imprisonment each - 3.
+Common assault (domestic violence offence) two months' imprisonment. - 4.
+Attempted enter premises with intent six months' imprisonment. - 5.
+Wilful damage (domestic violence offence) two months' imprisonment. - 6.
+Assault or obstruct police one month imprisonment.

-For the unreported sentencing decision of Morzone KC DCJ in $\underline{R \ v \ Webb}$ on 4 May 2016 regarding a breach of domestic violence order and one count of wounding (a domestic violence offence).
+For the unreported sentencing decision of Morzone KC DCJ in R v Webb on 4 May 2016 regarding a breach of domestic violence order and one count of wounding (a domestic violence offence).
 A sentence of two years' imprisonment was imposed for the wounding offence and six months' imprisonment for breaching the domestic violence order, to be served concurrently.